luminovang/documentation/cronjob/schedule.md

 ### Full Example

-Here is a full example that demonstrates all available methods,
+Here is a full example that demonstrates all available methods, to learn more about the method see [Core Cron Tasks Documentation](/core/cron-tasks.md).

 ```php
 <?php